 $book_date->appendChild($book_date_day);

-$book->appendChild($book_title); // We add title, author, language, etc. under the book element.
+$book->appendChild($book_title); // Add title, author, language, and other elements under book.

 $book->appendChild($book_author); // ***